simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

 ### Establishing session TLS connection

 Host connects to controller via TCP session and validates CA credentials during TLS handshake.
 Controller acts as a TCP server in this connection, to avoid host device listening on a port, which might create an attack vector.
-During TLS handshake the controller's TCP server presents a self-signed two-certificate chain where the fingerprint of the first certificate MUST be the same as in the announcement.
+During TLS handshake the controller's TCP server MUST present a self-signed two-certificate chain where the fingerprint of the first certificate MUST be the same as in the announcement.

 Host device presents its own client certificate chain with CA representing a long-term identity of the host device.

 ### Session verification and protocol negotiation

 Once TLS session is established, both the host and controller device present a "session security code" to the user who must match them (e.g., visually or via QR code scan) and confirm on the host device.
 The session security code must be a digest of tlsunique channel binding.
-As it is computed as a digest of the TLS handshake for both the controller and the host, it will validate that the same TLS certificates are used on both sides, and that the same TLS session is established.
+As it is computed as a digest of the TLS handshake for both the controller and the host, it will validate that the same TLS certificates are used on both sides, and that the same TLS session is established, mitigating the possibility of MITM attack in the connection.

 Once the session is confirmed by the user, the host device sends "hello" block to the controller.
 ALPN TLS extension is not used to obtain tlsunique prior to sending any packets.